alonzo3569/system_setup/README.md

 # **System_Setup**

-This setup script is capable of setting up the following files:
+This setup script is capable of setting up the following files or applications:

 1. .bashrc
 2. moos-ivp